heygrady/blog/apps/blog-app/src/pages/posts/2025-10-29-evolving-neural-networks-in-type-script.md

 The original Rust source code used many clever techniques that allowed them to compose the various NEAT algorithms from the basic building blocks.
-For instance, the NEAT algorithm could be extended to support Hyperneat and ES-Hyperneat, and the Population can adapt to the needs of these different algorithms.
+For instance, the NEAT algorithm could be extended to support HyperNEAT and ES-HyperNEAT, and the Population can adapt to the needs of these different algorithms.
 Most of the functionality is the same, but different traits enable different capabilities based on the context.